 It is this inability to convincingly posit either the singular or the universal as fundamental, the absolute point at which the distinction between form and substance breaks down, that finds a paradoxical fulfillment in Jesus Christ.
 As explicated by Von Balthazar, Christ is the singular universal itself: a fully adequate representation of God expressed in an individual, incarnate being (God as form, Christ as substance).
 Jesus Christ solves the paradox at the limit of the distinction between form and substance by simply designating its paradoxical quality and declaring it as unique.

 There is a certain danger in poststructuralist attempts to 'abstract' this notion of Christ into a more general 'enigmatic' signifier that signifies only itself.
 As soon as we turn Christ into a special signifier, his singularity is re-universalized, because he becomes a type of signifier.
 There can be as many enigmatic signifiers as we want.
 But if there are more than one, we return to the logic we were seeking to escape.

 The enigmatic signifier needs to have a proper name (a rigid designator).
-Nevertheless it doesn't seem possible to identify it with Jesus Christ.
+Jesus Christ is a good one, though there are other good candidates as well.
 Why Christ only?
 Why not the enlightenment?
 Why not the philosopher's stone of hermeticism?
 Or the birth of language itself?

-We simply it the name "Ark".
-"Ark" names something that has truly already happened (something along the lines of the incarnation of the word) which authorizes hope for the perfect fulfillment of human desire and commands asceticism, suffering and transfiguration
+Maybe it’s best to simply call it "Ark".
+"Ark" names something that has truly already happened (something along the lines of the incarnation of the word) which authorizes hope for the perfect fulfillment of human desire and calls for asceticism, suffering and transfiguration.